endreszabo/blog/content/about.md

 ### Usage of JavaScript

 I know.
-You know.
-We all know.
 JavaScript can do evil, therefore it is considered evil.
-The site is functional without JavaScript, however I use JavaScript ~~for Google Analytics~~ to wrap the comments section provided by Disqus which is also based on JavaScript.
+The site is entirely functional without JavaScript, however I use JavaScript ~~for Google Analytics~~ to wrap the comments section provided by Disqus which is also based on JavaScript.
+Syntax highlighting and Asciinema session playbacks also use JavaScript, served from the website itself, so uMatrix and his friends won't shout loud.